 The solution – a property trust

-A Property Trust from Heritage can only be created whilst both partners are alive and hold property as Tenants in Common.
-The Trust instrument is then included in both Wills but does not come into force until after the death of the first party.
+A Property Protection Trust from Heritage Will Writers can only be created whilst both partners are alive and hold property as Tenants in Common.
+The Trust is then included in both Wills but does not come into force until after the death of the first party.

 At this point their share of the property – typically 50% – is placed into the Trust for the benefit of their chosen beneficiaries, while the surviving partner remains living in the property.
-On the partner’s death the Trust ends and the property passes to the beneficiaries
+On the partner’s death the Trust ends and the property passes to the beneficiaries.

-Why You Should Set Up a Property Protection Trust Will Now
+Why you should set up a Property Protection Trust Will now

 Very few people enjoy dwelling on their own mortality, or their spouse’s, but the simple fact of the matter is that property protection trusts can only be set up while both owners of the family home are alive.
 If you leave it too late, there will be very little that you can do.
-Contact us today and one of our property trust experts will explain all the details to you and answer any questions you may have.
+Contact us today and one of our Consultants will explain all the details to you and answer any questions you may have.
 Once the trust has been set up, we will make sure it is referenced in both your will and that of your partner, to ensure it is enforceable in law.